ColstonBod-oy/weird-java-kotlin-notes/README.md

 Hello! my name is Colston D. Bod-oy, I'm a React developer and would be taking my 3rd year of college on the time that I made this repo.
 I'm an aspiring developer and I would like to work for the big FAANG companies someday 😉.

-I created this project so I could keep track and recall snippets about Java's functional interfaces and stream API as I've just recently started learning it, hope you'll find these notes useful! 😎.
+I created this project so I could keep track and recall snippets about Java's functional interfaces and Stream API as I've just recently started learning it, hope you'll find these notes useful! 😎.

 ### README Template